British occupation zone in Germany: Aftermath

 In 1955 the Federal Republic became a fully sovereign state, the western occupation zones ceased to exist, and the high commissioners were replaced by ambassadors.
 The four allied powers nevertheless still had special rights and responsibilities in Germany until the Final Settlement of 1990.

 From November 1951, the Canadian forces also deployed a contingent of 10,000 soldiers in several bases around Soest.
-In 1970, this however was reduced to less than 3,000 men and was then moved to Lahr, a town in the region of the Black Forest.
+In 1970, this however was reduced to fewer than 3,000 men and was then moved to Lahr, a town in the region of the Black Forest.

-In 1954 the British Army headquarters was moved to Mönchengladbach where it was known as JHQ Rheindahlen.
-The RAF in Germany would be reformed to its original name RAF Second Tactical Air Force on 1 September 1951 and then was formed into Royal Air Force Germany (RAFG).
-British troops however still manned the Inner German Border - the British Frontier Service played a front-line role in managing tensions there.
+In 1954 the British Army headquarters was moved to Mönchengladbach, where it was known as JHQ Rheindahlen.
+The RAF in Germany was renamed with its original name RAF Second Tactical Air Force on 1 September 1951 and was then formed into Royal Air Force Germany (RAFG).
+British troops however still manned the Inner German Border; the British Frontier Service played a front-line role in managing tensions there.
 Its officers were called to the scene of border incidents or unusual activity to defuse disputes and provide an independent British view of situations.
-This continued right up until German reunification in 1991.
+This continued until German reunification in 1991.

-Disbandment of the (BAOR) and (RAFG) took place in 1994, following the end of the Cold War and the Options for Change defence review in the early 1990s.
-This meant that the British Armed Forces in Germany were reduced in strength by almost 30,000 with just one division (1st Armoured) remaining by the late 1990s.
-After this UK forces became known as British Forces Germany, and in 2020 it became known as British Army Germany.
+The BAOR and the RAFG were disbanded in 1994, following the end of the Cold War and the Options for Change defence review in the early 1990s.
+This meant that the British Armed Forces in Germany were reduced in strength by almost 30,000; with just one division (1st Armoured) remaining by the late 1990s.
+After this UK forces became known as British Forces Germany, and in 2020 became known as British Army Germany.